 Exceptions

 All requests for exception must be approved by UCorp prior to any purchase or transaction.
-Requests must be submitted in writing (email is acceptable) to Anthony Victoria, and must include a full explanation as to why the exception is necessary.
-The request for exception myst be signed by the Cardholder's Approving Official.
+Requests must be submitted in writing (email is acceptable) to Tammie Ridgell, and must include a full explanation as to why the exception is necessary.
+The request for exception must be signed by the Cardholder's Approving Official.
 UCorp management will consider, on a per-transaction basis, exceptions in the following categories:

 Procurement Card Revocation